seanbell/opensurfaces-segmentation-ui/README.md

 #### POST data

+When a user submits, the data will be sent back to the same URL via an HTTP post.
+On success, the client expects a JSON response

-When a user submits, the data will be in request.POST. request.POST will contain these extra fields corresponding to data sent by the task window:
+The POST will contain these extra fields corresponding to data sent by the task
+window:
 <pre>
 	results: a dictionary mapping from the photo ID (which is just "1" in this example) to a list of polygons.
 Example: